peterhinch/micropython-samples/uasyncio_iostream/README.md

 # Other primitives

-Included as examples of user-contributed primitives.
+Included as examples of user-contributed primitives - see final section.

  1. `Message`: Awaitable `Event` subclass with a data payload.
  2. `Barrier`: Multiple tasks wait until all reach a Barrier instance.
 Or some